Is there a better cookie out there, than these Soft and Chewy Ginger Cookies? We don’t think so either.

 Can you freeze these ginger cookies?

-Yes, you can definitely freeze these cookies!
+Yes, you can definitely freeze these Soft and Chewy Ginger Cookies!
 If you are making a ton of cookies for the holidays and want to get ahead, these are a great cookie to make early in the season in toss in the freezer.

 Here are some tips to help you freeze these cookies: